jbakse/site_builder/content/music/index.md

 ### Timbre

 When a note is played on two different instruments—a piano and guitar—the note will sound different even if it is the same pitch, length, and volume.
-Instruments sound different because of a variety of characteristics: spectral envelope; noisyness; attack, sustain, and decay; vibrato; tremolo; and others.
+Instruments sound different because of a variety of characteristics: spectral envelope; noisiness; attack, sustain, and decay; vibrato; tremolo; and others.
 Considered together these characteristics are called [timbre](https://en.wikipedia.org/wiki/Timbre) or tone.

 One of the key contributors to the timbre of sounds created by a synthesizer is the shape of the generated wave.
 For example a sine wave has a clear, smooth sound and a square wave has a brassier, buzzier sound.
 Natural instruments produce varying overtones resulting in more complicated wave shapes.